Export Azure SQL Database

 SqlPackage.exe /a:Export /tf:testExport.bacpac /scs:"Data Source=apptestserver.database.windows.net;Initial Catalog=DemoDB;" /ua:True /tid:"xyz.onmicrosoft.com"

-The latest version of SQL Server Management Studio provides you the option in terms of a wizard that helps you to export a database.
+The latest version of SQL Server Management Studio provides you the option of a wizard that helps you export a database.
 Below are the steps you need to follow to export the database.

 1. The first step is to connect to the SQL Server instance.

-3. The third step is, right-click on the database name, click on the Tasks option, and then select the Export Data-tier Application option.
+3. The third step is to right-click on the database name, click the Tasks option, and then select the Export Data-tier Application option.

-4. Click on the check box Do not show this page again the option to not show the Introduction page to display in the future and then click on the Next button to the next page and then click on the Cancel button to cancel the operation.
+4. Click on the check box.
+Do not show this page again; the option not to show the Introduction page to display in the future, then click on the Next button to the next page, and then click on the Cancel button to cancel the operation.

-5. On the Export Settings Page, you can choose the option to either Save to local disk or Save to Azure in terms of a BACPAC file.
+5. On the Export Settings Page, you can choose to either Save to a local disk or Save to Azure in terms of a BACPAC file.

-6. Now, on the Validation page, click on the Re-run Validation option to cross-check the validation status or you can click on the Next button to continue.
+6. On the Validation page, click the Re-run Validation option to cross-check the validation status, or click the Next button to continue.

-7. Finally, on the Summary page, click on the Finish button to complete the Export operation.
+7. Finally, click the Finish button on the Summary page to complete the Export operation.

 We can use the New-AzSqlDatabaseExport command to submit the Export request to the Azure SQL database service.